binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

 So, that works pretty well.
-There is one potential pitfall, which is that this technique doesn't preserve the same indexing if the elements of the original array are sparse at all.
+There is one potential pitfall, which is that this technique doesn't preserve the same indexing if the elements of the original array are sparse.
 The new array starts at index zero and is contiguous.
 I've never run into a situation where this is a problem, but it could be.

 The real problem with this technique is that once you have an array